vvvvvjdy/SRA/README.md

 -  **Diffusion transformer itself to provide representation guidance:** We assume the unique  discriminative process of diffusion transformer makes it possible to provide the guidance without introducing extraneous representation component.

-- **Self-Representation Alignment (SRA):** SRA aligns the output latent representation of the diffusion transformers in earlier layer with higher noise to that in later layer  with lower noise to achieve self-representation enhancement.
+- **Self-Representation Alignment (SRA):** SRA aligns the output latent representation of the diffusion transformers in earlier layer with higher noise to that in later layer  with lower noise to achieve self-representation alignment.

 - **Improved Performance**.
 SRA accelerates training and improves generation performance for both DiTs and SiTs.